mariobox/Hugo-Source/content/book/ikigai.md

 Greatness is not something you are, it's something you do.

-Serve, build, inspire, connect, defend, protect, establish, write, experiment, teach, help.
+<mark>Serve, build, inspire, connect, defend, protect, establish, write, experiment, teach, help</mark>.

 Start building skills, resources, experiences, and mobility.